Lizzie BakerAssociate

 Professional Profile

 Lizzie Baker is an associate in Carr Allison’s Mobile (AL) office.
-Her practice includes defending workers’ compensation and personal injury claims.
+Her practice includes defending workers’ compensation, retail and hospitality, premises liability, transportation and personal injury claims.
 Lizzie is a welcome addition to our office having spent two summers clerking for Carr Allison while in law school.

 A summa cum laude graduate of Auburn University (AL) with a BSBA in finance, Lizzie went on to earn her JD from the University of Alabama School of Law on academic scholarship.
 While in law school, she was on the Campbell Moot Court Board and was an Articles Editor for the Journal of the Legal Profession.